Marcellis/mad-codelabs/docs/level4-example/level4-example.md

 An abstract method for getting the implementation room makes sure that  the `reminderDao` is added to the class.

 Because we want the database to be static we encapsulate the getDatabase function within a `companion object`.
-If you need a function or a property to be tied to a class rather than to instances of it (similar to @staticmethod in Python), you can declare it inside a companion object.
+If you need a function, or a property to be tied to a class rather than to instances of it (similar to `@staticmethod` in Python), you can declare it inside a companion object.

 The Kotlin language does **not** have the keyword static, hence the introduction of [companion object](https://kotlinlang.org/docs/tutorials/kotlin-for-py/objects-and-companion-objects.html#companion-objects).
-Companion objects are also used in Google’s codelabs on [Room](https://codelabs.developers.google.com/codelabs/android-room-with-a-view-kotlin/#6)
+Companion objects are also used in Google’s codelabs on [Room](https://codelabs.developers.google.com/codelabs/android-room-with-a-view-kotlin/#6).

 Note that in this case the constant `DATABASE_NAME` is also defined inside the companion object rather than at the top level as we did before.